 There are also beaches along the coast about an hour or two south of Cancun.
 These beaches are less crowded but equally as beautiful.
 It's easy to find accommodation and there are scuba diving and snorkeling opportunities.
 Prices are cheaper as well.

 ActivitiesToday there are many options for adventurers, vacationers, or foodies alike in Cancun.
-Swim the the dolphins, snorkel, go scuba diving, or simply lounge on the beach.
+Swim with the dolphins, snorkel, go scuba diving, or simply lounge on the beach.
 Head to La Isla if you want to do some shopping.
-The Moon Spa and Golf Club is the best place to play golf in the area.
+Several resorts also offer golf in the area.
 Cruise ships keep Cancun popular, so you won't find the beaches isolated, but it can still be a relaxing vacation.
 Nightlife is always active in Cancun.
 If you want to escape the tourist crowds and see where the locals hang out, head over to Yaxchilan Avenue for an evening of club hopping.

 Food and DiningAs a tourist destination, there are many restaurants where you can enjoy a meal in Cancun.
 Many are geared specifically to tourists, so prices reflect this.
 Seafood is readily available almost anywhere and it's it's usually fresh and good.
 There are also several sports bars, Italian restaurants, and chain restaurants for those who want a taste of home.

 The nightlife scene in Cancun is matched by no other.
 There are countless drinking places in the Hotel Zone.
-Senor Frog's has made a name for itself throughout the Caribbean, particularly with cruise ship passengers.
-There are also a variety of clubs along Yaxhilan Avenue in downtown Cancun.
+If you want to live it up, make sure you check out this guide to the best drinks in Mexico before you order your next round.
+Senor Frog's has made a name for itself throughout the Caribbean, particularly with cruise ship passengers - it's fun but can be touristy.
+You'll find a variety of clubs along Yaxhilan Avenue in downtown Cancun with good crowds most days of the week, especially weekends.
 If you want a taste of where the locals hang out, then this is where you should go.

 TransportationGetting around Cancun is relatively easy.
 Most people use the bus system which is cheap and generally reliable.
 Buses are frequent and most bus drivers are helpful and informative.
 Buses run up and down Blvd Kukulcan, which is the city's main thoroughfare.
 Although the buses run regularly, they can get crowded and the ride may be uncomfortable.
 When your stop is approaching, push the button on top of the hand rail.
 If you get confused about your destination the drivers are usually helpful and most speak some English.